ionic-team/ionic-framework/BREAKING.md

 error TS2322: Type 'number' is not assignable to type 'string | boolean | null | undefined'.
 ```

 Coerce the expression to a boolean, with an explicit comparison or `!!value`.
-Bindings that already pass a boolean, a string, `null` or `undefined` are unaffected, and runtime behavior is unchanged.
+Bindings that already pass a boolean, a string, `null` or `undefined` are unaffected.

+Coercion also moves from Stencil to Angular, which changes the result for numbers. `0` and `NaN` previously became `false` and now become `true`, matching Angular's own `booleanAttribute`.
+An app without `strictTemplates` gets no compile error for the binding above, so an empty list now disables the item rather than enabling it.
+Coercing the expression fixes both the type error and the runtime change.